Creating Projects and Adding Resources

 Projects are where objects and resources (virtual machines, disks, networks, etc.) are collected for the cloud owner to use.
 You can create as many projects as you’d like and each project can include resources in multiple locations (regions and zones).

-Choose the project you want to add resources to.
 Resources are available in two regions: Moscow and Petersburg.

 Next you will have to assign resources to your project: select the number of vCPUs, RAM, disk space, and IP addresses you’d like to allocate to the region.

 - Basic volume - A solution built on enterprise class SATA disks.
 Best for storing large amounts of data and for projects with few read and write operations (throughput: 100 MiB/s, 80 write IOPS, 160 read IOPS).

 - Fast volume - A solution built on SSDs.
 They have faster response times and higher performance compared to basic volumes (throughput: 500 MiB/s, 6400 write IOPS, 12800 read IOPS).

 - Universal volume - A solution built on SSDs.
 Ideal for storing virtual machine system disks (throughput: 150 MiB/s, 320 write IOPS, 640 read IOPS).

 - Subnet - 5 public ("white") IP addresses.
 Applicable for production, including high-load projects.
 A separate VLAN with a /29 subnet: 8 public addresses, 5 of which can be used.
 Public addresses are indirectly used by virtual machines, unlike floating IP addresses.

 - Floating IP address - A public address that can be reassigned to different machines.
 Good for developing, configuring, and testing projects.
 Floating IP addresses associated with a virtual machine’s private address and can be attached and detached without restarting the machine.